paulsinclair51/briteTest/docs/Contributor_Guide.md

 #### Step 3: Code Review and Approval

-- An **Approver** (contributor with commit access) and, optionally, other contributors reviews the PR.
+- An **approver** (contributor with commit access) and, optionally, other contributors review the PR to verify:
-- They verify:
   - Tests pass and there are no regressions,
   - Versioning rules are enforced,
   - Documentation consistency is maintained,
   - Changes align with code and contribution guidelines,
-- The Approver of reviewing contributors may request changes or approve the PR.
+  - The Approver or a reviewing contributor may equest changes.
+- The approver does one of the following:
+  - Approves the PR for the next release - continue with Step 4.
+  - Rejects the PR.
+  - Defers the PR for a subsequent release.
+The contributor may resubmit the PR after the next release is committed or when advised by the approver.

 #### Step 4: Merge into Main